This page contains affiliate links. Here’s why – and what my “kite kid” thinks about it.

 Sometimes posts like this specifically target the gifted community.
 I don’t think that’s the intent with this particular post; however, some kite kid parents feel attacked.
 After all, many have been accused of pushing their children too hard academically, even when that isn’t the case.
 Even when the child is simply following her internal drive and intellectual intensity.

-In contrast, sometimes the skills mentioned in this meme can be unusually difficult for children with asynchronous development, overexcitabilities, high-functioning autism, or clinical anxiety.
+In contrast, sometimes the skills mentioned in this meme can be unusually difficult for children with asynchronous development, overexcitabilities (a.k.a. intensities), high-functioning autism, depression or an anxiety disorder.

 If you spend any time in an online group for parents whose kids have one or more of these neurological, psychological or behavioral differences, it quickly becomes obvious that they want to teach their children these skills.
 In fact, they solicit advice – but from others who understand the nuances at play.